 - In place of Elective Course of II and III semester, Student can choose paper(s) from any one MOOC course from SWAYAM/NPTEL/RSU LMS subject to the following conditions: - a.
-The chosen paper from any one MOOC course offered in the current course structure. - b.
-The paper will be of PG level with a minimum of 10 weeks' duration of 4 credits and 100 marks. - c.
+The chosen paper from any one MOOC course from SWAYAM/NPTEL/RSU LMS will be other than the papers offered in the current course structure. - b.
+The paper will be of PG level with a minimum of 12 weeks' duration of 5 credits and 100 marks. - c.
 The list of courses on SWAYAM keeps changing; the departmental committee will finalize the list of MOOC courses for each semester. - d.
-The paper(s) may be chosen from any one MOOC course from SWAYAM/NPTEL/RSU LMS on the recommendation of Head of the Department. - The candidates who have joined the PG Program in School of Studies (University Teaching Department), shall undergo Generic Elective Courses (only qualifying in nature) offered by other departments/SoS in Semester II and Semester III. - The candidates who have joined the PG Program in School of Studies in Computer Science & IT Studies (University Teaching Department), shall undergo Skill Enhancement Course/Value Added Course (only qualifying in nature) in Semester II and Semester III.
+The paper(s) may be chosen from any one MOOC course from SWAYAM/NPTEL/RSU LMS on the recommendation of Head of the Department. - The candidates who have joined the PG Program in School of Studies (University Teaching Department), shall undergo Generic Elective Courses (only qualifying innature) offered by other departments/SoS in Semester II and Semester III. - The candidates who have joined the PG Program in School of Studies in Computer Science & IT Studies (UniversityTeaching Department), shall undergo Skill Enhancement Course/Value Added Course (only qualifying in nature) in Semester II and Semester III.